Over-the-counter medications can sometimes be very useful. They are easily accessible, but they are not without risks.

 - What are the possible adverse effects of the medication?

-- Is this medication safe for me, given my age, health, personal characteristics, and other medications I am taking?
+- Is this medication safe for me, given my age, health, situation, and personal characteristics?

-- Can it interact with other medications I am already taking, and if so, what should I do?
+- Can it interact with other medications I take, and if so, what should I do?

 As a medication expert, your pharmacist can answer all these questions and more!
 If you live in Quebec, they can prescribe the medication you have selected, if it is beneficial to you.